LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

 ## Quick start

+First a few words of context!
+This library enables to run a multi-partner learning and contributivity measurement experiment.
+This breaks down into three relatively independent blocks:

+1. Creating a mock collaborative multi-partner learning scenario
+1. Running a multi-partner ML algorithm to learn a model on all partners respective
+1. Running one or several contributivity measurement methods to evaluate the performance contribution of each partner's dataset to the model performance.

 ### My first scenario

-To launch a collaborative round, you need to generate scenario and run it, though a `Scenario` object.
+To run a multi-partner learning and contributivity measurement experiment, you have to define the scenario of your experiment.
+For that you'll use the `Scenario` object, in which you will define:

+- what dataset will be used and how it will be partitioned among the partners
+- what multi-partner learning approach will be used, with what options
+- what contributivity measurement approach(es) will be run

-There are 2 mandatory parameters for a collaborative run: `partners_count` and `amounts_per_partner`.
+There are only 2 mandatory parameters to define a scenario: `partners_count` and `amounts_per_partner`.
+Many more exists but are optional as default values are configured.
+You can browse them all in below section [Scenario parameters](#scenario-parameters).

-For instance, you could want to see what is happening with 3 partners, the first with 20% of the total dataset, the second 50% and the third 30% (for a total of 100%).
+For this very first scenario, you could for example want to see what is happening with 3 partners, where the first one gets 20% of the total dataset, the second one 50% and the third one 30% (for a total of 100%!):
-Here is an example of how you should do it:

 ```python
 from subtest.scenario import Scenario

 my_scenario = Scenario(partners_count=3,
                        amounts_per_partner=[0.2, 0.3, 0.5])
 ```

-Note that you can use more advanced sample split options in order to fine tune the data distribution between partners.
-See the [specific section of the documentation](#sample_split_option)
+Note that you can use more advanced partitioning options in order to finetune the data distribution between partners to your likings.

 At this point, you can already launch your first scenario !
+But before showing you the `run()` button, let's go just a bit further.

 ### Select a pre-implemented dataset

-You might also want to consider other parameters such as the dataset, for instance.
+You might also want to consider other parameters such as the dataset to be used, for instance.
 The easiest way to select a dataset is to use those which are already implemented in subtest.
-Currently MNIST, CIFAR10, TITANIC and ESC50 are handled.
+Currently MNIST, CIFAR10, TITANIC and ESC50 are supported.
 You can use one of those by simply passing the parameter dataset_name to your scenario object
 ```python
 from subtest.scenario import Scenario
 my_scenario = Scenario(partners_count=3,